m-axamus/whatisthis/README.md

 Purpose - To provide capabilities to check what types of variable something is and return True or False.

+All methods (m) will default to 1, unless specified

 Usage -

-what.isFlt(num)         checking if the variable is a float
+what.isFlt(num, m)      m = 1, checking if the variable can be a float. m = 2, checking if the variable is a float

 what.isInt(num)         checking if the variable is an integer